-You purchased the product, and decided to blow your first dense smoke cloud, but it didn’t go too well… For some reason, the electronic cigarette caught fire and caused you burn injuries and disfigurement.
+You purchased the product and decided to blow your first dense smoke cloud, but it didn’t go too well… For some reason, the electronic cigarette caught fire and caused you to burn injuries and disfigurement.

 Clearly, you have a product liability case on your hands.
 But how do you seek damages?
 And what’s the difference between product liability and personal injury?
 Today, our Riverside personal injury attorney at JML Law is going to explain it all.